vsoch/hospital-chargemaster/README.md

  - **hospital_id**
  - **filename**

 Each of these parsers is also in the hospital subfolder, and named as "parser.py."
 The parser would output a data-latest.tsv file at the top level of the folder, along with a dated (by year `data-<year>.tsv`).
-Currently I'm just parsing standard charges (although DRG or diagnostic related group) data might also be provided in the folder.
 At some point
 I realized that there were different kinds of charges, including inpatient, outpatient, DRG (diagnostic related group) and others called
 "standard" or "average."
 I then went back and added an additional column to the data: